vsrinivas/fuchsia/getting_started.md

 fbuild
 ```

-This builds Magenta, the sysroot, and the default Fuchsia build.
+This builds Zircon, the sysroot, and the default Fuchsia build.

 ## Boot Fuchsia